ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ### WeatherForecastEditor

 The Editor is the container that sets up all the edit components and then updates the buttons in the UI as things change in the underlying EditContext and RecordEditorContext.
-It contains a set of Boolean Properties for controlling the UI and button state.
+A set of Boolean Properties control the UI and button state.

 On Initialization it:
 1. Gets the record ID from `ModalOptions`.
-2. Loads the `DbWeatherForecast` record in the controller - which loads `RecordData`, the `RecordCollection` object in the service.
+2. Loads the controller `DbWeatherForecast` - which loads `RecordData`, the `RecordCollection` object in the service.
 3. Creates a new `RecordEditorContext`, passing in the `RecordCollection`.
 4. Creates a `EditContext` with `RecordEditorContext` as the modal.
 5. Notifies `RecordEditorContext` that the `EditContext` has changed.